ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	##     dnset.com
 	##            69

-R doesn't have an library that has the equivalent functionality of the `tldextract` Python module, so we'll cheat and just use that module in the form of a helper script to do the domain converisons.
+I haven't found an R that has the equivalent functionality of the [`tldextract`](https://github.com/john-kurkowski/tldextract) Python module, so we'll cheat and just use that module in the form of a helper script to do the domain converisons.
 After all, true data scientists are first and foremost pragmatists.
+If this were a production script, I'd've take the extra steps to do proper temporary file generation.
+Since it's just for me (well, us) and this post&hellip;

 	:::SLexer
 	# sub-optimal, but didn't feel like writing it in R